jeremytammik/ElementAdjuster/README.md

 These adjustments are to be duplicated in the second copy of the model.

-A JSON file storing specific data for selected elements is generated in the modified model.

-We pick an element and click "export info".
-That creates a new JSON file `C:/tmp/exported_element_info.json` containing the following info about each selected element:

-- id
-- unique id
-- x, y, z coordinates
-- direction facing
-- element type
-- host element

-The JSON file is human readable and can also be manually updated.

 The same add-in implements a command "import info" that retrieves the element and updates its position accordingly.

 Simplifications: currently, there is no need to support changes to "direction facing", "element type", "host element" (or id/uid obviously).